 Date Measure

 Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance

 April 30 • • • •

 May 1 • • • •

 May 3 • • • •

 May 13 • Extended personal income tax filing from March to August.
 Deadline for filing of taxes by corporates (withholding tax, VT, specific business tax, etc.) extended by 1 to 2 months.
 Approved transfer of THB 88.5 billion from ministries to COVID fight fund (previous estimate was THB 100 billion).
-Biggest adjustment was from MOF THB 36 billion principal debt service and Defence Ministry's delay of THB 18 billion purchases of submarines and other equipments). •
+Biggest adjustment was from MOF THB 36 billion principal debt service and Defence Ministry's delay of THB 18 billion purchases of submarines and other equipment). •

 May 17 • • • •

 May 20 Cut policy rate by 25 basis points to 0.50 percent, a new record low • • •

 May 26 • • • •

 Containment Announced that effective May 3, 6 activities would be included in the first round of easing restrictions.
 They include retail and wholesale (convenience stores, supermarkets), barbers and hair salons, food beverage and hawkers, etc. Disease control measures have to be applied (masks, hand sanitizers, distancing).
 Four stages of relaxation planned.
 Prison visit ban extended until May 31, but State Railway will increase commuter trains from Bangkok by 8 to a total of 20. • 4 airlines resumed domestic flights starting Friday, with safety precautions (disinfectants, face shields, masks and gloves for staff, thermal scanning).
 Foreign flights remain banned except for humanitarian, medical, repatriation, cargo flights and the like.
 Updated April 30 announcement.
 10 types of business and venues allowed to reopen from May 3.
 Alcohol sales are allowed, but restaurants are not allowed to sell them as a precondition to re-opening.
 Pubs will remain closed.
 Started Phase 2 relaxation.
 Shopping malls will be among businesses allowed to reopen with safeguards.
 Convention centers and swimming pools are also allowed, along with restaurants, botanical gardens, museums, beauty salons.
 However, cinemas, amusement parks, gymnasiums and boxing stadiums will remain closed.
 Banned inbound flights until at least June 30.
-Shortened curfew by 1 hour, from 11pm to 4am instead of from 10pm.
-Government deciding whether to extend state of emergency beyond May 31.
+Shortened curfew by 1 hour, from 11 p.m. to 4 a.m. instead of from 10 p.m Government deciding whether to extend state of emergency beyond May 31.
 Announced that Thailand has joined vaccine hunt and aims to produce it by next year, following successful tests on guinea pigs.
 Tests on monkeys will begin next week.
 Officially extended the state of emergency until the end of June.
 Announced preparation of the list of businesses and activities for next stage of

-Date ate Measure
+Date Measure

-Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance
+Duio Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance

-May 00

-May 28 • • •
+May 28 • • • •

-May 29 • • • •
+May 29 •

 June 1 • [Parliament] approved the 3 executive decrees previously announced.
 They include THB 1 trillion in borrowing and BOT measures to stabilize financial markets. • •

 June 2 • Announced 90 percent reduction in land and buildings tax for the fiscal year, with the deadline for payments moved to August from April. (approved by Cabinet June 4; Royal Decree went into force 10 June) • •

 June 12 • • • •

-June 16 • Approved, as part of the implementation of the 3rd stimulus package (previously announced): • •